 - Early childhood education and care (ECEC) has experienced a surge of policy attention in OECD countries in recent decades, with a focus on children under the age of 3 in many countries.
-In Austria, 15% of 1-year-olds were enrolled in a formal ECEC programme (ISCED 0) in 2018, below the OECD average of 34%.
-Among 2-year-olds, the enrolment rate at ISCED 0 is 42% in Austria, 4 percentage points slightly below the OECD average of 46% (Figure 3). - In many OECD countries, ECEC begins for most children long before they turn 5 and there are universal legal entitlements to a place in ECEC services for at least one or two years before the start of compulsory schooling.
-While compulsory education begins at age 6 in Austria, 90% of 3-5 year-olds in 2018 are enrolled in ECEC programmes and primary education in Austria, compared to 88% on average across OECD countries (Figure 3).

-- The workforce is at the heart of high-quality early-childhood education and care: stimulating environments and high-quality pedagogy are fostered by better-qualified practitioners and high-quality interactions between children and staff facilitate better learning outcomes.
+In Chile, 23% of 1-year-olds were enrolled in a formal ECEC programme (ISCED 0) in 2018, below the OECD average of 34%.
+Among 2-year-olds, the enrolment rate at ISCED 0 is 35% in Chile, 12 percentage points below the OECD average of 46% (Figure 3). - In many OECD countries, ECEC begins for most children long before they turn 5 and there are universal legal entitlements to a place in ECEC services for at least one or two years before the start of compulsory schooling.
+While compulsory education begins at age 6 in Chile, 79% of 3-5 year-olds in 2018 are enrolled in ECEC programmes and primary education in Chile, compared to 88% on average across OECD countries (Figure 3). - Public provision of early childhood education and care is an important factor in ensuring broad access to affordable ECEC.
+On average across OECD countries, more than one in two of the children in early childhood educational development services (ISCED 01) are enrolled in private institutions.
+In Chile, 10% of children enrolled in ISCED 01 programmes attend private ECEC institutions.
+Enrolment in private institutions is usually less common for 3-5 year-olds, who are usually enrolled in pre-primary education (ISCED 02), than for younger children.
+In Chile, 63% of children attending pre-primary education are enrolled in private institutions, compared to one in three children on average across OECD countries. - The workforce is at the heart of high-quality early-childhood education and care: stimulating environments and high-quality pedagogy are fostered by better-qualified practitioners and high-quality interactions between children and staff facilitate better learning outcomes.
 In that context, lower child-staff ratios are found to be consistently supportive of staff-child relationships across different types of ECEC settings (NICHD, 2002).
-In Austria, there are 9 children for every teacher working in early childhood educational development services (ISCED 01) compared to 7 on average across OECD countries.
-In Austria, the ratio of children for every full-time equivalent (FTE) teacher working in pre-primary education (ISCED 02) is 14, equal to the OECD average (Figure 3). - Sustained public financial support is critical for the growth and quality of ECEC programmes.
-In 2017, annual total expenditure in pre-primary settings (ISCED 02) averaged USD 10 686 per child in Austria, higher than the average across OECD countries (USD 9 079) (Figure 3).
+In Chile, there are 10 children for every teacher working in early childhood educational development services (ISCED 01) compared to 7 on average across OECD countries.
+In Chile, the ratio of children for every full-time equivalent (FTE)

+- teacher working in pre-primary education (ISCED 02) is 23 compared to 14 on average across OECD countries (Figure 3). - Sustained public financial support is critical for the growth and quality of ECEC programmes.
+In 2017, annual total expenditure in pre-primary settings (ISCED 02) averaged USD 6 449 per child in Chile, lower than the average across OECD countries (USD 9 079) (Figure 3).